tunisiano187/Chocolatey-packages/automatic/windowsfirewallcontrol/README.md

 better.
 It runs in the system tray and allows the user to control the native firewall easily without having to waste time by navigating to the specific part of the firewall.
-This is the best tool to manage the native firewall from Windows 10, 8.1, 8, 7, Server 2016, Server 2012.
+This is the best tool to manage the native firewall from Windows 10, 8.1, 8, 7, Server 2012, Server 2016, Server 2019, Server 2022.
 Windows Firewall Control offers four filtering modes which can be switched with just a mouse click:

 High Filtering - All outbound and inbound connections are blocked.
 This profile blocks all attempts to connect to and from your computer.